ibm-cloud-docs/vmwaresolutions/sddc/sd_addingviewingclusters.md

    * **Name**: The name of the cluster.
    * **ESXi servers**: The number of ESXi servers in the cluster.
    * **CPU**: The CPU specification of the ESXi servers in the cluster.
-   * **Disks**: The number of disk drives in the cluster, and the disk type and capacity.
+   * **Customized vSAN Disks**: The number of vSAN disks in the cluster, including the disk type and capacity.
    * **Memory**: The total memory size of the ESXi servers in the cluster.
    * **Data Center Location**: The data center where the cluster is hosted.
    * **Pod**: The pod where the cluster is deployed.